zerda/skopeo/install.md

 # Installing Skopeo

 ## Distribution Packages
 `skopeo` may already be packaged in your distribution.
+This document lists the installation steps for many distros, along with their information and support links.

 ### Fedora